polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

   }, [accounts, api.query.balances, api.query.balances.freeBalance]);
 ```

-We start by creating a state variable called `balance`, that we will initialize at `0`.
+We start by creating a state variable called `balance`, which we will initialize at `0`.
 Then, as we did in the previous part, we will make the query in a React hook with `useEffect`.
 We want to display the balance and subscribe to all changes populated by the Substrate node.

 **Subscribe**

 The API method `api.query.balances.freeBalance()` takes  an account address as its first argument and you can pass an optional callback as the second argument to subscribe to any update.
-The callback function is then listening to changes of the `freeBalance` value  of the given account.
+The callback function then listens to changes of the `freeBalance` value of the given account.

-We're updating the components state with the values we're getting from the API and that's what allows us to see the balance change without reloading the page!
+We're updating the component's state with the values we're getting from the API and that's what allows us to see the balance change without reloading the page!

 **Unsubscribe**

 But because it's a subscription, we must unsubscribe whenever our `Balances` React component unmounts.
 The `unsubscribe` function is what is actually returned by the `query`.
 This one must be called in the `return` statement of the `useEffect` that will be called whenever the component unmounts.
 In our case, it's when we close the tab or refresh our applications manually.

-Let's strip down the table we return to only show the balance for Alice.
+Let's strip down the table we return to show only the balance for Alice.

  ```js
   // the end of the Balance.js file